Is luxury sustainable? Find out.

 Is Zara Fast Fashion?

 As noted, not only is Zara a fast fashion brand but they are one of the inventors of the business model.
-Zara and H&M really helped create the fast fashion business model, which has made the whole fashion industry less sustainable overall.
+Together with H&M they really helped create the fast fashion business model, which has made the whole fashion industry less sustainable overall.

 Learn more about the problems with fast fashion here.